WolframSchuberth/pdsnd_github/README.md

 Bikeshare project

 ### Description
-Describe what your project is about and what it does
+Bikeshare project is about a tool which supports the user to run some crazy analyses

 ### Files used
-Include the files used
+Following data files are substantial to run the tool: chicago.csv new_york_city.csv washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.